nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Get upstream modules without Go version

-Use this to find outdated modules or imports that you need to upgrade.
+Find outdated modules or imports that you need to upgrade.

 ```